Mero0GF/Machine-Learning/README.md

-# Pynotebooks-for-ML
+# Machine Learning

-This notebook was specially created for my on-going studies on Machine Learning
+This repository was specially created for my studies on Machine Learning, so it has a lot of lessons and exercises I took along my learning